KimbaWLion/DiscordBaseballBot/README.md

   * In your settings.json file, use forward slashes not backslashes

 # Changelog
+* 4-25-21
+  * bugfix for no game today status with new API call
 * 4-24-21
   * bugfix for doubleheaders
   * better README instructions